 Below was a Tweet sent out by my good friend Eric Kazekewski who’s been a fantastic resource and community member in the #eventprofs network!
 He’s the Marketing Director for Echolon and is quickly becoming a fantastic ‘Thought Leader’ in the Social Sphere for young professionals in our industry.
 He sent it out while listening to a speaker at a US conference – Read this:

-How many event planners, medicine managers, designers, coordinators, florists or sales directors know what this means?
+How many event planners, managers, designers, coordinators, florists or sales directors know what this means?
 In the Canadian Event Industry – NOT MANY AT ALL!
 A low percentage of individuals are tapped in or can even SEE this!

 For me and many other social media lovers, this is second nature!
 Tweeting without hashtags is tweeting BLIND!
 Almost a waste of time!
-It’s so engrained in my vocabulary that I forgot to look back at where I started with all this Social Media jargon and digital madness.
-I can’t blame others for not engaging, unless they have been given the proper direction or opportunity!
-I understand how event companies stick with what works and don’t find use for Social Media, but I truly believe professionals will be left behind unless they start now!
+It’s so ingrained in my vocabulary that I forgot to look back at where I started with all this Social Media jargon and digital madness.
+I can’t blame others for not engaging unless they have been given the proper direction or opportunity!
+I understand how event companies stick with what works and don’t find a use for Social Media, but I truly believe professionals will be left behind unless they start now!
 It’s going to be a way of life and a major means of communication very soon!
 We as thought leaders need to make a better effort to teach others as we build our own personal brands, in order for this revolution to find its roots and to make a real impact in our industry!!